Khant-SoDOpe/PIP-List-Downloader/README.md

 ### Usage

-Run the PIP-List-Installer application by executing the following command:
+Run the Prizama application by executing the following command:

 ```
 python pip_list_installer.py